A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: Derived Completion of Schemes and Categories

 of stable $\infty$-categories. \end{proof}

 By similar techniques one proves the following:

-\begin{theorem} Let $X$ be an excellent, reduced $k$-scheme of pure dimension $n$, where $k$ is a field, and $A$ a $k$-algebra. \begin{itemize} \item[(a)] We denote by $\Sf_j \subset \Perf(X_A)$ the localizing sub-category given by the union of the sub-categories $\Perf_{Z_A}(X_A)$ with $\dim Z \leq j$.
+\begin{theorem} Let $X$ be an excellent, reduced $k$-scheme of pure dimension $n$, where $k$ is a field, and $A$ a $k$-algebra. \begin{itemize} \item[(a)] We denote by $\Sf_j \subset \Perf(X_A)$ the localizing subcategory given by the union of the subcategories $\Perf_{Z_A}(X_A)$ with $\dim Z \leq j$.
 Then we have

 \item[(b)] Let $\xi\colon X = Z_n \supset \cdots \supset Z_{i+1} \supset Z_{i-1} \supset \cdots \supset Z_0$ be an \emph{almost saturated flag} of equiheighted closed subschemes, satisfying $\dim Z_j = j$.
-Let $T_{\xi} \subset |X|_n^{\red}$ be the subset of reduced chains $\eta_0 < \eta_1 < \cdots \eta_n$, such that for $j \neq i$ we have that $\eta_j$ is a generic point of $Z_j$.
+Let $T_{\xi} \subset |X|_n^{\red}$ be the subset of reduced chains $\eta_0 \prec \eta_1 \prec \cdots \prec \eta_n$, such that for $j \neq i$ we have that $\eta_j$ is a generic point of $Z_j$.
 Then we have the equivalence $\Perf(\Ab_X(T_{\xi},\Oo_X)\widehat{\otimes}_k A) \cong \Perf(X_A)_{\widehat{(0,n)}}$. \end{itemize} \end{theorem}